gSchool/javascript-fundamentals/command-line/04-exercise.md

 # File Navigation Exercise

-This checkpoint will require you to use what you've learned from the previous lessons.
-The goal is to gain mastery over this standard, so take some time, review lessons, and ask for help if you need it!
+This exercise will require you to use what you've learned from the previous lessons.
 ## Questions

 <!-- Question -->